ajkim0418/i3dotfiles/README.md

         Option  "Enable"        "True"
 EndSection
 ```
-3) This should now recognize the display once plugged in, and now you can continue configuring with xrandr the resolution of
 where Identifier is the name of the connected display(s) from ```xrandr```

+3) This should now recognize the display once plugged in, and now you can continue configuring the resolution of the display using xrandr

 There is a custom script in the repo ("switchdisplays.sh") that updates the resolution and primary display once a new display is plugged in, and additional keybindings that move workspaces to different displays.
 Reloading i3 should execute this script.